afortuny/SustainableFashionAI/Intro.md

 It remains an open question whether the **current inflation levels seen worlwide will change consumption patterns to longer lasting products** and hence large long term savings **or towards cheaper options sacrificing footprint and circularity**.
 Strong communication and adequate regulation could shift consumption to the former.

-Last but not least, many of the lead firms are **stake holder own, and the pressure to keep growing makes any overall footprint reduction more challenging**, even with extensive circularity additions.
-It is threfore an open challenge if the [Jevons paradox](https://medium.com/codon-consulting/tackling-climate-change-with-machine-learning-the-jevons-paradox-c22ff6077578) will happen if circularity is not implemented without sufficiency.
-If we make our fashion supply chains leaner, our products affordable and durable, will that stop us from buying and hence polluting more?
+Last but not least, many of the lead firms are **shareholder own, and the pressure to keep growing makes any overall footprint reduction more challenging**, even with extensive circularity additions.
+It is threfore an open question if the [Jevons paradox](https://medium.com/codon-consulting/tackling-climate-change-with-machine-learning-the-jevons-paradox-c22ff6077578) will happen when circularity is implemented without sufficiency considerations.
+If we make our fashion supply chains leaner, our products affordable and durable, will that stop us from buying and pollute more?

 None of those challenges are not present in other industries and there **are many industries such as energy, agriculture and forestry, where AI has been successfully implemented to reduce overall emissions at scale**.
 We do believe the time for circular fashion power by AI has come.